aeud/sql-test/README.md

 ## Questions

-1) What was the daily revenues of May 2016?
+1. What was the daily revenues of May 2016?
-2) How would you update your query to display the daily revenues of the last 10 days?
+2. How would you update your query to display the daily revenues of the last 10 days?
-3) What are the brand margins
+3. What are the brand margins
-    a) based on 2016 orders
+  1. based on 2016 orders
-    b) based on the products' sale and purchase prices
+  2. based on the products' sale and purchase prices
-4) We started to sell the brand "Kat Von D" on May 1st.
+4. We started to sell the brand "Kat Von D" on May 1st.
-    a) what is the performance of the Kat Von D brand: sales, average order value, margin?
+  1. what is the performance of the Kat Von D brand: sales, average order value, margin?
-    b) for returning clients, which other brands were they buying before buying a Kat Von D product?
+  2. for returning clients, which other brands were they buying before buying a Kat Von D product?

 * You have 25 minutes *